Rob-Storm/DayOfDespair-Launcher/README.md

-# Day of Despair - Launcher Repository
+# Day of Despair - Launcher

 **Day of Despair Launcher** is a utility for easily downloading and managing installs for Day of Despair